DavidQifongJiang/market-data-rate-limit-monitor/README.md

 This design was chosen because the target public market data APIs commonly publish simple per-minute and per-day quotas.
 Fixed window counters are simple, transparent, easy to test, and directly match the requirement to track request volume per minute and per day.
-Token bucket, leaky bucket, and sliding-window approaches are useful for smoother or more precise rolling-window enforcement, but they add complexity that is not needed for these published quota windows.

 Common rate-limit algorithm tradeoffs: